pmiller2022/prawn_digital_output_labscript/prawndo.rst

 (e.g. 100 microsecond drift after 1 second of run time).
 In practice, relative drift is often around 5 ppm.

-To overcome this, either use labscript waits right before sensitive operations to resynchronize back to with a single clock cycle (:math:`\pm10` ns), or use a common external clock for both devices.
+To overcome this, either use labscript waits right before time-sensitive operations to resynchronize back to within a single clock cycle (:math:`\pm10` ns), or use a common external clock for both devices.

 Unless buffering/level protecting circuitry is used,